 DANGER: Rotating equipment will cause severe personal injury or death to persons who come in contact.
-Do not perform any service on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pump motors are disconnected, locked out, and tagged out.
+Do not perform any service, maintenance, or inspection on or near the fans, motors, and drives, or inside the unit without first ensuring that the fans and pump motors are disconnected, locked out, and tagged out.